msc-acse/acse-9-independent-research-project-x1ng4me/README.md

 ## **Acknowledgments**
 - Apologies for any inconvenience due to the permission of the source code
-- Thanks to the support from my supervisor Prof. Gareth Collins and Dr. Thomas Davison.
+- Thanks for the support from my supervisor Prof. Gareth Collins and Dr. Thomas Davison.
 - Thanks for the advice from Prof. Gerard Gorman.